phramos07/estiam_golangapi_course_syllabus_2023/README.md

 https://forms.gle/f2CMsQtpdvNAapTz9

+### Goals

+At the end of this course, you'll be able to understand the basics of the Go language, as well as writing a backend server in Golang using go frameworks and libraries.

+The main objective of this course is to learn GOLANG, a static typed imperative multi-purpose language focused on solving problems fastly and efficiently.

 ### Final Project and assessment

 The project will be the sole assessment for this course.
 It will cover all the topics we will learn throughout the course.